 Background

-While running a script on Windows 10 I accidentally created a file literally called nul
+While running a script on Windows 10 I accidentally created a file literally called nul (no extension).

-Because nul is a reserved device name in DOS/Windows, File Explorer and the classical del
+Because nul is a reserved device name in DOS/Windows, File Explorer and the classical del command refuse to remove it.

 Popular but Ineffective Work-arounds